 CRITERIA: The Australian Army Band Corps Association Award is awarded annually to a member of the AABC nominated by the Commanding Officer, Australian Army Band and Head of Corps AABC whose achievements have significantly contributed to the operational effectiveness of the AABC, the morale and esprit-de-corps of its members and enhanced the status of the AABC within the Army and the wider community.

-Lance Corporal Curro is brilliant at basics, committed to continuous improvement, and the epitome of a Junior Non-Commissioned Officer.
-At every opportunity this fine soldier/musician is an ambassador for the Australian Army Band Corps and his service continues in the finest traditions of all previous recipients of this award.
+Corporal Burden displays the highest standards of Army ethos, is committed to continuous learning, and the epitome of a Junior Non-Commissioned Officer.
+At every opportunity this fine soldier/musician is an ambassador for the Australian Army Band Corps and her service continues in the finest traditions of all previous recipients of this award.

 Gordon Lambie, OAM, CSM President AABC Association